SeanKilleen/seankilleen.github.io/_posts/2024-01-23-tips-to-help-yourself-stand-out-during-a-tech-job-search.md

 ## First of All: Tech Hiring is Broken.

 You're not alone.
 I think this, too -- as do many hiring managers.
 We fix it where we can.
-Some of these tips are silly and I wish many of them weren't necessary.
+Some of these tips are silly -- the result of bad systems and outdated practices, and I wish many of them weren't necessary.

 I am rooting for every candidate to succeed.
 I hope all candidates know that hiring managers want to find a fit.

-Simple things to set you apart

-* A resume file with your name in the file name goes a long way (Resume.pdf tells me you're maybe not thinking about my experience)
+These tips are just that -- tips to navigate a difficult system, from my perspective as a hiring manager in my current context.
+Should you have to do them?
+No. Will they help?
+I hope so.

+## First Impressions

+* **Resume File Name**: Did you know that when you upload your resume to LinkedIn, that's the name of the file that will download on my machine when I look at it?
+It's minor, but when looking at 60 Resumes, it was a lot easier to find `[FirstName] [LastName].pdf` than it was to fine `Resume(5).pdf`.
+Naming this well from the start tells me you're thinking about my experience as an audience.
+It's a little detail but it stands out because it tells me something.
+* **Seeing an e-mail address and taking the time to drop a note**: This is instant recognition.
+I put my direct e-mail in the job description and in the LinkedIn post.
+Only a handful of people took the time to send a note.
+Those who did absolutely got a special note in the process.

+## The Resume

+**Choose Whether to use an "SEO" Resume, and have more than one**: Tech hiring is awful in that there are now whole systems designed around surfacing keyword matches, and gamifying these systems has become unfortunately necessary for applicants.
+I lament this.
+With that said, if you're a candidate who has a resume like this, it's important to know that it works against you when submitting to companies who don't subscribe to this philosophy.
+Have a an authentic resume at hand, too, and choose which one to use based on your best information.
+You will stand out.

+**You should have bullet points for your roles**: The organization and title are not enough.
+Take all the data points you have for your roles, and add them in the order of:
+* Achievements that provided a measurable business impact
+* Achievements directly supporting a business impact
+* Things you're proud of
+* Ways you Grew
+* Activities / Job duties

 * Clear, concise information on Resume
 * Talking about what you accomplished vs what your job was or what activities you did
 * Don't pad with typical activities (e.g. "attended daily standups").
 If you want point these things out, condense them into one bullet or make them part of a position description above the bullets.
 * Dropping a note about what makes you a good fit or excited about the role -- especially when asked for!
-* Seeing an e-mail address and taking the time to drop a note (instant recognition!) -- so many people did a cold apply via linkedin when my e-mail was right in the job description.
 * Understand if you're submitting to a human, and don't submit 1,000s of bullets that are clearly SEO.
 * Claiming results is good.
 Claiming outlandish results backfires.
 Really?
 You increased client satisfaction 80% by switching a software library?
 * Avoid using very common templates.
 They can begin to look like coordinated scamming, and I'm truly not sure if it's me or not.